A online whiteboard is a learning space where both teachers and students can write and interact with students in real time via the internet.

 Firstly, they can be accessed by any device (e.g. the teacher’s laptop or the student’s tablet).
 This means there are some obvious applications for distance learning and using a web whiteboard with Skype.

 Secondly, they can be displayed in a physical classroom with a simple projector.
 Of course it would be nice if every classroom had a massive touch screen at the front of the class, but many schools will not be able to afford one.
-However, they could afford $10 - $30 per month for web whiteboard software.
-There’s no cost for updates and means that more schools can use web whiteboards and improve the effectiveness of their teaching.
+Using a web whiteboard is a cost effective way to improve the effectiveness of teaching.

 Thirdly, they can be used even without a projector in a physical school.
 Almost every student has a smartphone, many have tablets, most schools have fast internet, a digital pen costs less than $5 and almost every learning resource is online...If every student can access a screen, Why put the material up the front when you could put the learning material in the hands of students?